DNXLabs/aws-terraform-serverless-image-handler/README.md

 ### Lambda Code Deployment

-**IMPORTANT**: This module currently includes a placeholder for the Lambda function code.
-You need to:
+**IMPORTANT**: This module uses the official AWS Solutions Lambda package for image processing.
+The Lambda function is automatically deployed from:

-1. Build the actual Lambda function code (Node.js with Sharp library)
-2. Package it as a ZIP file
-3. Replace `lambda-placeholder.zip` in the module directory
-4. Or modify the Lambda resource to use an S3 bucket for deployment
+- S3 Bucket: `solutions-{region}`
+- S3 Key: `dynamic-image-transformation-for-amazon-cloudfront/v7.0.7/...`

+No manual Lambda code deployment is required.
+The module handles this automatically.

 ### Source Bucket Permissions